bhubie/talks/blazor-render-modes/slides/slides.md

 layout: two-cols-header
 ---

-# A componnent will inheriret the render mode of its parent unless it is overriden.
+# A component will inherit the render mode of its parent unless it is overriden.

 ::left::